 Kicking Horse Beans – Cliff Hanger Espresso

 I love Kicking Horse coffee.
 Their beans are just great.
 I wrote a review on their coffees here.
 Their espresso is really good.
 I bought a few times from their online store, and it was awesome, and the coffee was very fresh.
 They closed their online store, and they sell now through distributors exclusively.
 It helps them focus on the roasting side.
 At the same time, coffee can be a month old, when you buy it from Amazon.
 The bags are airtight with valves to ensure coffee degasses properly.
 However, at this moment they don’t flush with nitrogen as the bigger guys do, (Lavazza and Illy).

 I really love this blend, honestly.
 What I don't like is that there is no option to buy smaller packages.
 When you buy 2 pounds of coffee, you have drink a lot of espresso to finish it before it gets stale.
 Yeah, you can use my coffee storage methods, but you should have the option to buy a smaller package.
 Don’t buy from other sellers on Amazon, though, buy from Kicking Horse’s store.
 Other sellers might have problems with coffee freshness.

 If you are looking for ways to improve your espresso experience, Kona coffee is one of the best options.
-Koa Coffee sells a dark roast espresso blend, made exclusively with Kona coffee beans.
-The blend from Koa is made with four Kona varieties.
-The four beans are completing each other, but main kona characteristics remain.
+Blue Horse sells a medium roast single estate, made exclusively with beans from their farm.

 In general, good quality Kona pulls exceptional shots.
 The shot pulled from Kona tastes a lot like good quality Brazilian espresso.
 Someone defined Kona as “comfort food style” espresso.
 I partially agree with them, there are the sweet, chocolatey notes that makes us think of comfort food.
 But the specific Kona bite is unique, and you can’t replicate it with other beans.
 Espresso shots pulled from Kona beans are just fantastic, in my opinion.
 The only downside is, of course, the price…